arashl1364/BFMediate/README.md

 The focus is on measuring evidence for (full) mediation using Bayes factors.
 The package covers models with measurement error and discretization in the mediator (M) and/or the dependent variable.

 Note: This is a preliminary version of the package.
-We would appreciate if you could let us improve it by informing us in case you experience errors or have suggestions to make it more user-friendly.
+Please do not quote or distribute.

 ## Installation